Employee monitoring: Legality

 Employee monitoring often is in conflict with employees' privacy.
 Monitoring collects work-related activities, but it can also collect employee's personal information that is not linked to their work.
 Monitoring in the workplace may put employers and employees at odds because both sides are trying to protect personal interests.
 Employees want to maintain their privacy while employers want to ensure company resources aren't misused.
-In any case, companies can maintain ethical monitoring policies by avoiding indiscriminate monitoring of employees' activities.
+In any case, companies can minimize the unethicality of their monitoring policies by avoiding indiscriminate monitoring of employees' activities.
 The employee needs to understand what is expected of them while the employer needs to establish that rule.

-With employee monitoring, there are many guidelines that one must follow and put in place to protect the company and the individual.
-Some following cases are ones that have shaped the certain rules and regulations that are in effect today.
+With employee monitoring, many guidelines have been developed to protect interests of the company or the employee.
+Some following cases are ones that have shaped certain rules and regulations that are in effect today.
 For instance, in Canada, it is illegal to perform invasive monitoring, such as reading an employee's emails, unless it can be shown that it is a necessary precaution and there are no other alternatives.
-In Maryland, everyone in the conversation must give consent before the conversation can be recorded (especially during telephone calls).
+In Maryland, everyone involved in a conversation must give consent before the conversation can be recorded (especially during telephone calls).
 The state of California requires that the monitored conversations have a beep at certain intervals or there must be a message informing the caller that the conversations may be recorded.
 However, this does not inform the company representative which calls are being recorded.
-All employers must create a comprehensive employee handbook that will include both mandatory and recommended policies.
-Handbooks must explain in detail what employees are permitted or not allowed to do in the workplace.
+All employers must create a comprehensive employee handbook that includes both mandatory and recommended policies.
+Handbooks must explain in detail what employees are permitted or forbidden to do in the workplace.
 Employers must update handbooks if employment laws or policies change.
-Other states, including Connecticut, New York, Pennsylvania, Colorado and New Jersey have laws relating to when a conversation can be recorded.
+Other states, including Connecticut, New York, Pennsylvania, Colorado and New Jersey, have laws relating to when a conversation can be recorded.
 "Lawyers generally advise that one way for businesses to avoid liability for monitoring employees’ online activities is to take all necessary steps to eliminate any reasonable expectation of privacy that employees may have concerning their use of company email and other communications systems."
-Businesses makes employee monitoring a known tool that supervisors use to avoid any potential legal issues that may arise.
-They will announce this during new hire orientation, in a staff meeting, or even in a workplace contract that employees sign either at the time of hire or after a form of misconduct.
+I.e., businesses can minimize liability by making the use of employee monitoring tools known to employees explicitly.
+They could announce this during new hire orientation, in a staff meeting, or even in a workplace contract that employees sign either at the time of hire or after a form of misconduct.

-On May 7, 2022, employers in the state of New York will be required to provide prior notice for the monitoring of employee internet, telephone or email usage.
-The new law is an amendment to the New York civil rights law and applies to any private individual or entity with a place of business in the state of New York.
+Since May 7, 2022, employers in the state of New York have been required to provide prior notice for the monitoring of employee internet, telephone, or email usage.
+The law is an amendment to the New York civil rights law and applies to any private individual or entity with a place of business in the state of New York.

-Legal Uses
+Legal applications

-Businesses use employee monitoring for various reasons.
-The follow is a list that includes, but is not limited to:
+Businesses use employee monitoring for various reasons, including but not limited to the following: